-Amounts due from or to Cantor and Freedom International Brokerage are for open derivative contracts and transactional revenues under a technology and services agreement with Freedom International Brokerage.
-These are included as part of "Receivables from and payables to brokers, dealers, clearing organizations, customers and related broker-dealers" in the Company's consolidated statements of financial condition.
-As of December 31, 2010 and December 31, 2009, the Company had receivables from Cantor and Freedom International Brokerage of \$3.7 million and \$3.8 million, respectively.
-As of December 31, 2010 and 2009, the Company had \$0.9 million and \$0 million, respectively, in payables for derivatives or transactional revenues.
+Amounts due from or to Cantor and Freedom International Brokerage are for transactional revenues under a technology and services agreement with Freedom International Brokerage as well as open derivative contracts.
+These are included as part of "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" or "Payables to broker-dealers, clearing organizations, customers and related broker-dealers" in the Company's consolidated statements of financial condition.
+As of both December 31, 2011 and December 31, 2010, the Company had receivables from Cantor and Freedom International Brokerage of \$3.7 million.
+As of December 31, 2011, the Company had no payables to Cantor related to open derivative contracts.
+As of December 31, 2010, the Company had \$0.9 million in payables to Cantor related to open derivative contracts.

-Loans, Forgivable Loans and Other Receivables from Employees and Partners
+Loans, Forgivable Loans and Other Receivables from Employees and Partners, Net